Your digital legacy

-Have you thought about what will happen to your digital assets after you pass away?
+Have you ever thought about what happens to your digital photos, social media accounts and online information after you pass away?

 What are digital assets?